Rosexalba/Javascript/Arrays and Objects/notes.md

  - Object methods and property access
  - mini project: student management system

- # Declaring and manipulating Arrays
+ 1. # Declaring and manipulating Arrays

  ## Array:
- and array is a special variable that stores multiple values in a single variable
+Array is a special variable that stores multiple values in a single variable

 const fruits = ["Apple", "banana", "Cherry"];
 console.log(fruits); // Output: ["Apple", "banana", "Cherry"];

-# accesing the array element:
+## Access the array element:
 Arrays are 0 indexed - zero is the first item so if you console.log fruits at the zero index youll see that it says apple